canhorn/codyanhorn.tech/_posts/2020-09-30-Blazor - EventHorizon UX Component Update.md

 tags: [.NET 5.0, HTML, CSS]
 ---

 With this article I will go over the recent updates to the <a href="https://github.com/canhorn/EventHorizon.Blazor.UX" target="_blank">EventHorizon Blazor UX Controls</a>.

-<a href="https://lively-mud-0597d4e10.azurestaticapps.net/" target="_blank">Blazor Wasm Example EventHorizon.Blazor.UX</a>
+Checkout the deployed static website of the sample <a href="https://lively-mud-0597d4e10.azurestaticapps.net/" target="_blank">Blazor Wasm EventHorizon.Blazor.UX</a> using the updated controls.

 ## Update to EventHorizon UX Controls